 Recognized by insurers and other third parties – In some markets, accreditation is becoming a prerequisite to eligibility for insurance reimbursement and for participation in managed care plans or contract bidding.

-Provides a framework for organizational structure and management – Accreditation involves not only preparing for a survey, but maintaining a high level of quality and compliance with the latest standards.
+Provides a framework for organizational structure and management – Accreditation involves preparing for a survey and maintaining a high level of quality and compliance with the latest standards.
 Joint Commission accreditation provides guidance to an organization’s quality improvement efforts.

 May fulfill regulatory requirements in select states – Laws may require certain health care providers to acquire accreditation for their organization.
 Those organizations already accredited by The Joint Commission may be compliant and need not undergo any additional surveys or inspections.